-Caputo was raised in a big Italian family and is a magna cum laude graduate from the University of Pittsburgh with a Master’s Equivalency Certificate.
-While working at KDKA-TV (CBS) in 1984, she was a zombie in Day of the Dead, along with author/illustrator Michael Fleishman, whom she married.
-They went on to raise two healthy sons, Cooper and Max, in Yellow Springs, Ohio, and now reside near the Delaware shore.
+Raised in a big Italian family in Pittsburgh, PA, Caputo is a magna cum laude graduate from the University of Pittsburgh with a Master’s Equivalency Certificate.
+While working as an Associate Producer at KDKA-TV (CBS) in 1984, she answered the call for zombies for George Romero's Day

 of the Dead, along with author / illustrator Michael Fleishman, whom she married.
 They raised

 their sons, Cooper and Max, in Yellow Springs, Ohio, and now reside in Delaware, where Caputo is also a writing tutor for local college students.